facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 Intro to ParlAI
 ===============
-**Authors**: Alexander Holden Miller, Jason Weston
+**Authors**: Alexander Holden Miller, Margaret Li, Jason Weston

 What is ParlAI?
 ---------------
-It's a python-based platform for enabling dialog AI research.
+ParlAI is a python-based platform for enabling dialog AI research.

 Its goal is to provide researchers: